khaled39ab/Dental-Cure-Independent-Service-Provider/README.md

 * This is an authentication based website.
 * Here user will be create account with email password or gmail/facebook/github.
 * After creating account user can take an appointment.
-* Where I use React framework.
+* Here I use React framework.
 Also used some packages likes
     * React Bootstrap
     * React fontawesome
     * React router dom